 Also see: Shared Folder “You need permission to perform this action” Windows 11/10

-This error could show up in a few different ways, each telling you who you need permission from – it could be the administrators, the SYSTEM account, TrustedInstaller, or maybe a specific user.
+This error can show up in a few different ways, each telling you who you need permission from – it can be the administrators, the SYSTEM account, TrustedInstaller, or maybe a specific user.

 Why does this error happen?